davidfauth/Neo4jH3/Documentation.md

  -2

 ## com.neo4jh3.tochildren( h3CellIdExpr, resolutionExpr )
-Returns the H3 cells that are within (grid) distance k of the origin cell.
-The set of these H3 cells is called the k-ring of the origin cell.
+Returns an array of the children H3 cells of the input H3 cell at the specified resolution.

 ### Syntax
 CALL com.neo4jh3.tochildren(h3CellIdExpr, resolutionExpr) yield value return value;

 ### Arguments
-* h3CellIdExpr: A STRING expression representing an H3 cell ID.
+* h3CellIdExpr: A LONG expression representing an H3 cell ID.
 * resolutionExpr: An INT expression, whose value is expected to be between h3_resolution(h3CellIdExpr) and 15 inclusive, specifying the resolution of the children H3 cell IDs.

 ### Returns